How Controlling the Variance can Improve Training Stability of Sparsely Activated DNNs and CNNs: Conclusion and further extensions

 Previous Edge-of-Chaos analysis has primarily focused on how the correlation of nearby points evolves through the layers of a deep neural network, \cite{poole_exponential_2016}.
 For unitary weight matrices and activations that are approximately linear around the origin these correlation dynamics can be improved by having $q^{(\ell)}$ decreasing towards zero; the dynamic isometry property \cite{martens_rapid_2021, roberts_principles_2022, murray_activation_2022}.
 Dynamic isometry isn’t possible for activations that are zero around the origin and new issues of training instability arise \cite{price_deep_2023}.
 This motivates revisiting the role of the Gaussian process variance and showing for the first time that this parameter is a valuable tool for improving the training dynamics of DNNs and CNNs with such sparsifying nonlinear activations.
 Faster training, less hyper-parameter sensitivity, and greater overall accuracy are obtained for even greater 90\% hidden layer sparsities.

-This line of research has multiple natural extensions, the most obvious of which are to the more complex architectures such as transformers and state-space models.
-Both cases include MLP type layers which could similarly benefit from the computational gains suggested by the hidden layer sparsity.
-Moreover, experiments demonstrating the interplay of our approach with pruned, quantized, and low-rank weight matrices is needed.
-One can also expect that while $\text{CReLU}_{\tau,m}$ is a particular simple example, that other sparsity inducing activation designs might show further improvements.
-Lastly, software engineering to demonstrate real world time and energy reductions are needed to encourage the deployment of the theory developed here.
+\paragraph{Future work:} A natural extension to this work is to consider more complex architectures such as transformers and state-space models.
+Both cases include MLP type layers which could similarly benefit from the hidden layer sparsity, these are not considered here as they are a separate line of analysis.
+Further experiments demonstrating the interplay of our approach with pruned, quantized, and low-rank weight matrices is needed; as well as further engineering to improve and deploy the preliminary computational efficiency experiments for activation sparsity seen in \cref{app:sparse_matvec}.

+\paragraph{Limitations:} The EoC theory relies upon the infinite width limit assumption, hence these results mostly apply for models with sufficiently large width.
+For clarity of analysis, we evaluate our approach on simple classification tasks (MNIST, CIFAR10, Tiny ImageNet) and deep proxy architectures: DNNs (width 300, depth 100) and CNNs (300 channels, depth 50).
+While these configurations are not optimized for practical deployment, they provide a setting in which the training dynamics and stability effects predicted by our theory are most clearly observable.